PRL-PRG/evalr-experiment/README.md

 ### 6. Run the analysis

 Right now you should have the raw data.
 Next, we need to preprocess them (mostly a data cleanup) and run the actual analysis.
-The analysis is done in R, concretely in a number of [R markdown](https://rmarkdown.rstudio.com/) notebooks.
+The analysis is done in R using  [R markdown](https://rmarkdown.rstudio.com/) notebooks.

 First, we run the data preprocessing